BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 jar.jelly_beans = -3;
 ```

 Access control allows you to specify whether certain members or methods are accessible from outside the class.
+When using a `struct` to specify private members and methods, use `private:` and define members and methods after to  make those private.

 ## Control Flow